 TIP #2: CORRECTLY THREADED

-Make sure you threaded correctly.
+Make sure you threaded the sewing machine correctly.
 If in doubt, always rethread both the top thread and bobbin.
+The bobbin should be wound evenly with no loops.
+Make sure the thread has gone through the tension disks correctly.

 TIP #3: DIRT

-Have a quick look for any fluff caught in the wheels or bobbin.
+Have a quick look for any fluff caught in the wheels, throat plate or bobbin.
 Even just a little bit of fluff can upset the whole machine.
 A small stiff paintbrush can sweep your machine clean.
 Fluff can also accumulate in the eye of the needle.
+(How to clean a sewing machine)

 TIP #4: DIALS

 Check all your dial settings are correct and haven’t moved from their regular position.
 You never know who may have been playing with the machine dials and settings.
-All those dials look very inviting to children.
+All those dials look very inviting to children, especially mine.
 Most sewing projects will have the tension dial set to 4.
+Check your sewing machine manual for the best setting for your fabric.

 TIP #5: THREAD QUALITY